solo-io/gloo/docs/content/guides/security/waf/_index.md

 below, but first we will go over the general flow of configuring WAF in Gloo.

 The WAF filter at its core supports a list of `RuleSet` objects which are then loaded into the ModSecurity library.
-The Gloo API has a few conveniences built on top of that to allow easier access to the Core Rule Set.
+The Gloo API has a few conveniences built on top of that to allow easier access to the OWASP Core Rule Set (via the [coreRuleSet](#core-rule-set) field).
 The  `RuleSet` Api looks as follows:

 ```proto